usethesource/rascal-language-servers/README.md

 Currently we provide installers and client-specific features for VScode and no others.

-This project is in an alpha stage; under development and tested by a small group of early adopters.
+This project is in beta stage; under development but used regularly by a group of early adopters.
+The VScode extension can be found [here](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl).

 ### Origin story